Our first CXX-Qt module

 }

 This works the same as exposing any other member function with CXX in an extern "Rust" block.
-Additionally CXX-Qt understands the #[qinvokable] attribute and marks the member function as Q_INVOKABLE.
+Additionally, CXX-Qt understands the #[qinvokable] attribute and marks the member function as Q_INVOKABLE.
 This means they can be called from QML.

 These functions then need to be implemented outside the bridge using impl qobject::MyObject.